 Spring Creek NFH (Figure 2) was established in 1901 and is located at river kilometer (rkm) 269 of the Columbia River near the towns of Underwood and White Salmon, WA.
 The tule fall Chinook program at the facility contributes to fulfilling tribal trust mandated responsibilities and mitigation requirements for recreational and commercial fisheries.
 Previous financial support to produce tule fall Chinook and monitoring and evaluation studies at the facility have been provided by funds from the Mitchell Act (administered by NMFS), USFWS (mass marking), and from the USACE as part of the JDTD program.
 The USACE has been providing 100% of the funding for the tule program since FY 2015 (brood year 2014).
 Broodstock for the tule program originated from the White Salmon River located approximately 1.5 kilometers upstream of the hatchery.
-The lower Columbia River White Salmon River tule stock is listed as threatened under the ESA (70 FR 37160).
+The lower Columbia River White Salmon River tule stock is listed as threatened under the ESA (70 FR 37160), but the hatchery produced fish from Spring Creek NFH are exempt from take prohibitions because they are surplus to the conservation needs of the ESU and are mass marked so they can be differentiated from natural origin fish (NMFS 2007).
 Presently, 100% of the adults used for broodstock at Spring Creek NFH are provided by hatchery-reared, adult returns to the facility as a segregated program.